-Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 8 vulnerabilities that were fixed in 1 bulletins announced today by Microsoft.
+Qualys Vulnerability R&D Lab has released new vulnerability checks in the Enterprise TruRisk Platform to protect organizations against 8 vulnerabilities that were fixed in 1 bulletins announced today by Microsoft.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
-Visit our blog to see how to prioritize remediation.
+Visit Qualys Security Blog to prioritize remediation.

 Microsoft has released 1 security bulletins to fix newly discovered flaws in their software.
 Qualys has released the following checks for these new vulnerabilities: